Menci/vite-plugin-wasm/README.md

 });
 ```

-If you are getting ESBuild errors of WASM files (In the format `No loader is configured for ".wasm" files: node_modules/somepackage/somefile.wasm`), add the corresponding imported module within `node_modules` to `optimizeDeps.exclude`, e.g.:
+If you are getting ESBuild errors of WASM files (In the format `No loader is configured for ".wasm" files: node_modules/somepackage/somefile.wasm`) with **Vite < 3.0.3**, please upgrade your Vite.
+A workaround is adding the corresponding imported module within `node_modules` to `optimizeDeps.exclude`, e.g.:

 ```typescript
 export default defineConfig({